 Request a Free Consultation about Your DOJ Subpoena at Oberheiden P.C.

 Have you been subpoenaed by the DOJ?
-If so, we strongly encourage you to speak with one of our senior federal defense attorneys immediately.
+If so, we strongly encourage you to speak with one of our senior federal defense attorneys immediately about the investigation related to your subpoena.
 For a free and confidential case assessment, call 888-680-1745 or tell us how we can reach you online now.